murraydavis/example-basic/README.md

 # Example Basic

-This repository has just 5 basic commits on master by three different coders, providing a basic commit structure for learning exploring Git commands.
+This repository has just a few basic commits on master by three different coders, providing a basic commit structure for learning exploring Git commands.

 ## Usage